rvsrvs/jasdev.github.io/_posts/2016-7-7-thoughts-on-wwdc.md

 ## Twitter

 I recently uninstalled Twitter from my phone<sup>4</sup>.
 However, during WWDC, I made an exception.
 While the service gets a lot of flak, it has the magical ability to foster community, [coordinate spontaneous lunches](https://twitter.com/ayanonagon/status/743827770401165313), and [facilitate serendipity](https://twitter.com/joshavant/status/743178026259615745).
-I can't recommend using Twitter during that week enough!
+The iOS community on Twitter is stellar and it truly shines during that week.

 ## Aggregating Team Questions for Labs